Brendan Eich, a programmer who

 to the

-is essential to making websites
+The DOM is essential to making websites

 interactive.